sagemath/trac_to_gh/SagePolyhedralGeometry.md

-= Roadmap for Optimization and Polyhedral Geometry softwares interactions in Sage=
+# Roadmap for Optimization and Polyhedral Geometry softwares interactions in Sage

 ## (around Sage, (PyQ)Normaliz, SCIP, e-antic, Polymake, and others)

 This page is intended to describe the current tickets related to optimization and polyhedral geometry.

 ## Future & Current Projects

  * Extend the usage of Normaliz in Sage
  * Extend the polyhedral geometry component of Sage
  * Polyhedral arrangements and complexes

 ## Tickets